SUMaC student in front of computer

 Attendance Policy

-All activities are designed to provide participants with a well-rounded experience both inside and outside of the classroom.
 Participants should not have any non-program commitments that directly conflict with required program activities.

 Engaging Student Life